Bhojraj-Jadhav/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 ### Key Findings:

-Identifying the most popular topics among customers can help restaurants in designing their menus, improving services, and enhancing the overall customer experience.
+-Identifying the most popular topics among customers can help restaurants in designing their menus, improving services, and enhancing the overall customer experience.
-Clustering similar restaurants can help users in making informed decisions on where to dine based on their preferences and budget
+-Clustering similar restaurants can help users in making informed decisions on where to dine based on their preferences and budget